r0ss-mYstery/Simple-Image-Classification/README.md

 ### Data processing
-     * 2500 images or ocr text files including in the data file
+     * 2500 images in images file or a text file containing the OCR data for each image